jcgullberg/jcgullberg.github.io/projects/etsy_stuff.md

 ---
 ## Adjustable Tablet Stand
 ###### This tablet stand has a curved rack and pinion setup with a worm gear connected to a knob on the bottom, that lets you continouasly adjust the angle.
-The design was supposed to be bubbly and friendly, and is a design I am very proud of, unfortuantly it did not sell too well.
+The design was supposed to be bubbly and sleek, and is a design I am very proud of, unfortuantly it did not sell too well.
 <img src="{{ site.github.url }}/assets/img/tablet_stand_thumbnail.jpg" alt="bing" width="100%"/>
 <img src="{{ site.github.url }}/assets/img/tablet_stand_variety.jpg" alt="bing" width="100%"/>
 <img src="{{ site.github.url }}/assets/img/tablet_stand_cad_section.jpg" alt="bing" width="100%"/>